This list is representative of the nature and number of electives offered each year.

 Professor John F. Marshall

-This mini-course takes an analytical approach to the study of the marketing function in the context of the network economy.
+This mini-course looks at the significant evolution of marketing function in the context of the network economy.
 Attention focuses on the challenges and opportunities that organizations face in applying traditional marketing skills in the electronic marketplace.
-Guest speakers and case studies will be used to illustrate the key issues in developing effective marketing strategies for e-commerce.
+Guest speakers and case studies will be used to illustrate the key issues in developing effective marketing and media strategies.
 The major objectives of this course are to provide students with (1) an understanding of the role of marketing in the context of the network economy; (2) a sound conceptual and theoretical “tool kit” for analyzing marketing problems faced by organizations in the network economy; and (3) a forum for presenting and defending their recommendations and for critically examining and discussing the recommendations of others.

 This course is designed to expose students to the scope of marketing research and to the most frequently used marketing research techniques.
-The goal of the course is to make students knowledgeable users of marketing research information.
+The goal is to make students knowledgeable users of marketing research information.
 The first part of the course considers the acquisition of data.
 Research design, sampling procedures, and questionnaire design are discussed in the context of both traditional and online market research.
 The second part of the course introduces students to multivariate data analysis techniques, including cross-tabulations, factor analysis, and conjoint analysis.
-The course uses readings, case studies, and hands-on business projects.

 SOCIAL MARKETING (SMKT)